-- Land Conservation Partners.
-Work with Sonoma County land conservation organizations to develop shared strategies and leverage mutual strengths - Tribal Partnerships.
-Develop shared strategies for land conservation with Sonoma County Tribes - City and County collaborations.
-Partner with Sonoma County public agencies and cities to work together on shared goals and objectives - Underrepresented Communities.
-Actively engage with underrepresented communities to ensure a voice in land conservation priorities and access to protected lands
+- Land Conservation Partnerships.
+Work with Sonoma County land conservation organizations to develop shared strategies and leverage mutual strengths. - Tribal Partnerships.
+Develop shared strategies for land conservation with Sonoma County Tribes. - City and County collaborations.
+Partner with Sonoma County public agencies and cities to work together on shared goals and objectives. - Underrepresented Communities.
+Actively engage with communities that have not traditionally had access to Ag + Open Space funding to ensure a voice in land conservation priorities and access to protected lands.